（Paper or Wooden Designed Prayer Requests with paintings of horses）

 According to the inscription on the original blocks, Matsukura Ema Fair began at the end of the Edo era (1860s).
 People used to visit Matsukura Kannondo Temple with live cows or horses, but slowly the animals were replaced with the Emas, and the Ema Fair began.
 (By the early Showa era, in the late 1920s, live animals were completely replaced by Emas.)

 During the fair's heyday, more than 20 shops were selling Emas along Hachikenmachi Street.
 Ikemotoya competed against other shops as one of the "Five Hachikenmachi Shops", the most popular shops making the original blocks.
 However, when World War II ended in 1945, due to a lack of materials and skilled artisans, the other shops closed down.
 Ikemotoya is now the only shop on the street.
-The shop still uses handmade paper from Gifu Prefecture and makes the original blocks by hand in the traditional way, as well as faithfully following the special painting method and other customary practices.
+The shop still uses handmade Japanese paper and makes the original blocks by hand in the traditional way, as well as faithfully following the special painting method and other customary practices.

 |deckle edged paper||40㎝×30㎝||2,500JPY|